preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 3. Choose to use a Navigation Structure or just Flat, meaning no navigation structure.

 One example where “Flat” is a relevant choice, is when creating a Page Collection for News.
+Probably not that relevant for a community.

 4. Type a name for the new Page Collection.